onnx/models/models/image_classification/mobilenet/README.md

 The inference was done using jpeg image.

 ### Preprocessing
 The images have to be loaded in to a range of [0, 1] and then normalized using mean = [0.485, 0.456, 0.406] and std = [0.229, 0.224, 0.225].
 The transformation should preferrably happen at preprocessing.
+Check [imagenet_preprocess.py](../imagenet_preprocess.py) for code.

 ### Output
 The model outputs image scores for each of the [1000 classes of ImageNet](../synset.txt).

 ### Postprocessing
 The post-processing involves calculating the softmax probablility scores for each classes and sorting them to report the most probable classes.
+Check [imagenet_postprocess.py](../imagenet_postprocess.py) for code.

 To do quick inference with the model, check out [Model Server](https://github.com/awslabs/mxnet-model-server/blob/master/docs/model_zoo.md/#mobilenetv2-1.0_onnx).